What You Need To Know About Dental Implants

 Unlike dentures and bridges, which don’t feel or look entirely real and must be removed and cleaned outside of your mouth daily, dental implants are surgically placed into your jaw.
 In place of the roots your natural teeth have, the new tooth is held in place by a surgical screw.
 The crown shade and shape is carefully selected to match the surrounding teeth, so it blends right in.

-There are two basic types of implant: endosteal and subperiosteal.
+There are two basic types of implants: endosteal and subperiosteal.
 Endosteal implants are surgically attached directly to the jaw bone with a titanium post, and the entire implant structure (apart from the crown itself) is hidden under the gums and looks and feels just like any other tooth.
 Subperiosteal implants consist of a metal frame that fits onto the jaw bone rather than screwing into it, and these are a good option if you lack the bone structure necessary for endosteal implants.

 Who Are They For?

 If you are missing teeth due to injury, disease, or decay, dental implants could restore your smile more effectively than other options.
 However, not everyone with missing teeth is a candidate.
 Just as with real teeth, oral health is crucial to successful implants.
 Before you get an implant, you need good, strong bone and healthy gums to support it, and once it’s in, you have to keep it clean by brushing and flossing.
-Yearly visits to our office for professional cleanings and checkups is crucial to ensure the implant is successful.
+Yearly visits to our office for professional cleanings and checkups are crucial to ensure the implant is successful.

 Dental Implant Vs. Dental Bridge